Mob justice a growing problem in some African countries – DW – 11/21/2024

 Mob justice connected to poverty

 As South Africa's townships grow as migrants from other countries arrive, informal camps on townships' peripheries grow.
-As a result, many live in dire conditions with little help from the government and where tensions mount, Klemp says.
+As a result, many live in dire conditions with little help from the government and tensions mounting, Klemp says.

-Crimes in such areas often require a "complex investigation that requires a lot of time and man power" which the police often don't or can't provide, points out the author.
+Crimes in such areas often require a "complex investigation that requires a lot of time and manpower" which the police often don't or can't provide, the author points out.

 More efficient laws needed